-phillips & hunt Advanced Tips
+phillips, hunt, walker & hanna Advanced Tips

 I was recently asked to give tips on advanced personal injury trial law techniques.
 I spent my first 8-plus years as an insurance defense lawyer and have spent the last 8-plus years exclusively representing the injured.
 These seminars are attended by both sides.
 So, my goal here is to provide information which helps both the prosecution of these claims and assists the defense to the extent you can learn some of what my firm has learned litigating from both sides.

 Here are some important tips about handling the determination of “cause.”

 The jury instructions are important.
 Pay attention to them.
 Explain the rules of the game like you would explaining how to play a board game to your child.
 Some judges make you stick to the language of the jury instruction, but there is enough there to inform a jury about what the law allows.

 As noted above, our two most challenging cases describe above contained issues of prior medical issues we couldn’t get the jury to overlook.
 All defense lawyers will ring every bell and whistle in a past medical record they can- and should.
 All plaintiff lawyers will try and say that problem went away or certainly didn’t lead to this “new normal.”